QGI Logo QGI

 How the QAG stack maps to FinServ

 Three layers.
-One reasoning chain.
-Every decision replayable.
+One replayable reasoning chain.

 Layer 1 Encoding